 Kids need balance throughout the day, in order to gain proper nutrients for their growing bodies.

 – Whole-grain carbohydrates are essential to provide fiber for healthy digestion and prevent blood sugar lows.
-Look for breads and pastas that say “whole wheat” or other “whole” grains on the ingredient listing.
+Look for brands of bread and pasta that say “whole wheat” or other “whole” grains on the ingredient listing.

-– Vitamin-packed, anti-oxidant rich fruit has been shown to prevent certain types of cancer.
-Most importantly, fruits are a source of Vitamin C, which is important for growth and repair of body tissues, and is essential for wound healing.
-Motivate your kids to include fruit in their diet, not only as a sweet treat, but also as a boo-boo buddy; without vitamin C, cuts and scrapes don’t heal.
+– Vitamin-packed, anti-oxidant-rich fruit has been shown to prevent certain types of cancer.
+Most importantly, fruits are a source of Vitamin C, which is important for the growth and repair of body tissues and is essential for wound healing.
+Motivate your kids to include fruit in their diet, not only as a sweet treat but also as a boo-boo buddy; without vitamin C, cuts and scrapes don’t heal.

 – Vegetables, unfortunately, are the forgotten food group many times in lunch.
 Fiber-filled, low-calorie vegetables provide our bodies with important sources including potassium, vitamin A, vitamin C, and folic acid.
 Though some kids may say no to veggies, including a few bites into the daily lunch is an important step to piquing their interest.
 Use a homemade dip like this one, for a tasty way to encourage vegetable consumption.

 – Calcium is a major deficiency in adolescent-age kids, mostly because their daily requirements are so high.
 Calcium needs reach their peak in adolescence, with a daily requirement of about 1300 mg/day for both boys and girls.
-According to research from Journal of Nutrition, only 15% of 9-13 year old females met the adequate intake (AI) for calcium from diet alone.
+According to research from the Journal of Nutrition, only 15% of 9-13-year-old females met the adequate intake (AI) for calcium from diet alone.
 Focus on protein-packed dairy products as an essential part of lunch: low-fat yogurt, cottage cheese, string cheese, or even kefir instead of milk to drink; any of these provide excellent sources of calcium.
-For the non-dairy consumers, look for the alternative dairy selections including almond or coconut beverages or yogurts, which also provide calcium and vitamin D.
+For non-dairy consumers, look for alternative dairy selections including almond or coconut beverages or yogurts, which also provide calcium and vitamin D.